filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 When the PoSt worker starts, it needs to read and verify the Filecoin proof parameters.
 We recommend copying them over from your lotus-miner machine.
 Otherwise, they will be downloaded locally on first run.

 The PoSt workers will fail to start if the file descriptor limit is not set high enough.
-Raise the the file descriptor limit temporarily before running with `ulimit -n 1048576` or permanently by following the [Permanently Setting Your ULIMIT System Value](https://github.com/filecoin-project/lotus/discussions/6198) guide.
+This limit can be raised temporarily before starting the worker by running the command `ulimit -n 1048576`.
+Although, we recommend setting it permanently by following the [Permanently Setting Your ULIMIT System Value](https://github.com/filecoin-project/lotus/discussions/6198) guide.

 {{< alert icon="tip" >}}
 When fetching parameter files, remember to set the [`IPFS_GATEWAY` variable when running from China]({{< relref "nodes-in-china" >}})